 Train and walk 35km from 20-26 September for our mums, sisters, daughters and loved ones. so, in the future, they will never know what it's like to fight breast and ovarian cancer because we did it for them.

-Raise $1000 for cancer research in Perth at the Harry Perkins Institute of Medical Research.
+Raise much needed funds for WA women’s cancer research at the Harry Perkins Institute of Medical Research.

 Raised so far